LaZBean/MarketAI/README.md

 # MarketAI
-My attempt to make an environment for learning AI
+My attempt to make an environment for learning AI [WIP]